francesco-giordano/gh-pr-content-checker/README.md

 ## History

-This is a customisation of [jsoares/gh-pr-content-checker](https://github.com/jsoares/gh-pr-content-checker/), adding regex
+This is a customisation of [pablo-statsig/gh-pr-content-checker](https://github.com/pablo-statsig/gh-pr-content-checker/), adding label skip

-* `v0`: Proof of concept, published to marketplace
-* `v1`: Adds several more checks
-* `v2`: Adds check for strings to avoid and creates issues for errors.

---forked--

-* `v3`: Adds diffDoesNotContain field, improves counting behaviour, update deps

---forked--

-* `v4`: Adds regex checking
+* `v1`: Added logging and label to skip check

 ## License

-This is a modification of [jsoares/gh-pr-content-checker](https://github.com/jsoares/gh-pr-content-checker/) and is released under the MIT license.
+This is a modification of [pablo-statsig/gh-pr-content-checker](https://github.com/pablo-statsig/gh-pr-content-checker/) and is released under the MIT license.